chrilliams/eks-node-drainer/README.md

 - drainer/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

+For running and the story behind this: [blog post](https://techblog.chrilliams.co.uk/eks-safe-node-draining)

 ## Deploy the application